smparsons/functional-ts-chip8/README.md

 This is my CHIP-8 emulator written in Typescript with ES6.
 I also wrote this emulator using the functional programming paradigm.
 All of the CPU has been coded using pure functions that do not mutate state.
 I have also tried to push all side effects to the edges of my program as much as possible. `emulator.ts` is the one area of the program where I was forced to use a stateful object.

 This program also has only one dependency.
-This program was originally written using React and Redux, but I removed these dependencies because they weren't providing any benefit at all.
+It was originally written using React and Redux, but I removed these dependencies because they weren't providing any benefit at all.

 ## Why Functional Programming?